tqtezos/stablecoin/docs/specification.md

   API which can be implemented either within FA2 token contract itself or in a separate contract.

-Each minter is separated into 2 types of addresses: `operator` and `owner`. `operator` is a Tezos address that initiates token tranfser operation on behalf of the `owner` that actually holds tokens.
+Each address that participates in transfer is separated into 2 types:
+`operator` and `owner`. `operator` is a Tezos address that initiates token tranfser operation on behalf of the `owner` that actually holds tokens.

 **updateOperators**